RogerParkinson/madura-vaadin-support/madura-address-book/README.md

 Build and Run
 --
-To compile the entire project, run "mvn install".
-To run the application, run "mvn jetty:run" and open http://localhost:8080/

-Or you can use Eclipse and WTP, which is our development environment, using Tomcat 7 and Java7
+To compile the entire project, run "mvn install" then deploy the war file to your favour servlet engine.
+Or you can use Eclipse and WTP, which is our development environment, using Tomcat 8 and Java8.

 Script
 --